 Onions contain diallyl disulfide, which can activate fibrinolytic proteins and vasodilate blood vessels and coronary arteries, as well as facilitate the evacuation of sodium salts.
 This lowers blood pressure and reduces the risk of thrombus.

-Onions are rich in quercetin (among the top ones of all vegetables), a compound that can vasodilate blood vessels and promote blood circulation, lower the rigidity of blood vessels, and prevent arteriosclerosis.
-Onions also contain onion essential oils, which suppresses cholesterol in high-fat diets and increases the activity of fibrinolytic enzymes, reducing blood viscosity and improving atherosclerosis.
+They are rich in quercetin (among the top ones of all vegetables), a compound that can vasodilate blood vessels and promote blood circulation, lower the rigidity of blood vessels, and prevent arteriosclerosis.
+They also contain onion essential oils, which suppresses cholesterol in high-fat diets and increases the activity of fibrinolytic enzymes, reducing blood viscosity and improving atherosclerosis.

 Onions can be used for sterilization and act as a bacteriostat.
 In some countries and regions, people use onion extract to treat and control infectious diseases.